IfcOpenShell/IfcOpenShell/src/bonsai/docs/guides/troubleshooting.rst

 We always recommend to use the latest version.

-Open up Blender, click on ``Edit > Preferences``, and select the **Get Extensions** tab.
+Open up Blender, click on :menuselection:`Topbar --> Edit --> Preferences -->
+Get Extensions`.
 If an update is available, you will see a button next to the **Bonsai** add-on.

 Updates are typically available every 2 months.
-If you need something more frequent, check out :ref:`devs/installation:unstable installation` which is updated every day.
+If you need something more frequent, check out :ref:`guides/development/installation:Unstable installation` which is updated every day.

 .. image:: images/update.png